 At the Child Protection Company, we specialise in developing sector-specific online safeguarding training.
 Whether you work in a school or college, as a Childminder or Nanny, or in a dental practice, we have a safeguarding course that is reflective of your environment.

 If you work in a school or college, our Safeguarding in Education online training course is essentially 3 courses in 1, including e-safety, child protection, and the Prevent Duty.

-We also have a Safeguarding in Education: Early Years variant for professionals working in an Early Years setting.
+We also have a Safeguarding for Early Years Providers variant for professionals working in an Early Years setting.
 If you work in Music Education, you might find our Safeguarding in Music Education course to be more relevant in your workplace.

 We also have safeguarding courses specific to the following sectors:

 If you do not fall into any of the above sectors and would like to discuss your safeguarding training needs with a member of our friendly customer support team, please contact us by emailing firstname.lastname@example.org, use the live chat function on our website, or call us on 01327 552030 today.

 The Child Protection Company offices are open from 9am to 5.30pm, Monday to Friday, and we are always happy to answer your safeguarding training-related questions.